 I, for one, enjoy hearing wise words from those who've walked ahead of us.
 Those who can look back on the years of hard choices and offer a perspective we younger generations could not yet know for simple lack of time.
 I don't recall ever hearing an interview in which a retiree or grandparent says, "I wish I worked harder and stepped on more peoples' backs to get further ahead."
-Or, "I wish I'd gotten a 4.0 in college instead of a 3.25 because that has made all the difference."
-Nope, they always seem to say something to the effect of, "Enjoy life as it comes because it goes by quickly."
+Or, "I wish I'd gotten a 4.0 in college instead of a 3.0 because that has made all the difference in my life."
+Nope, they always seem to say something to the effect of, "Enjoy life because it goes by quickly."

 Do you agree with Steinem?
 That perhaps it matters less what you're doing than how you're going about it?

 Brad Waters MSW, LCSW provides career-life coaching and consultation to clients internationally via phone and Skype.
 He helps people explore career direction and take action on career transitions.
 Brad holds a Master's degree in social work from the University of Michigan and Master's certification in Holistic Health Care from Western Michigan University.
 Brad is also a personal development writer whose books are available on Amazon and BradWatersMSW.com

 Copyright, 2013 Brad Waters.
 This article may not be reproduced or published without permission from the author.
 If you share it, please give author credit and do not remove embedded links.